Action Station!

 Smarter configuration

-Lift access to the first floor, and improved room configuration to maximise the usability of spaces.
+A lift to the first floor, and improved room configurations that maximise the usability of spaces.

 Honouring the site’s heritage

-Restoring the main heritage stairwell and tidying up decades of ‘tack ons’ (like random A/C units and conduit everywhere).
+Restoring the main heritage stairwell and tidying up decades of ‘tack on’ renovations.

 Enhanced interface with the lagoon

-Reconfigured exterior spaces, including a public sculpture garden to improve pedestrian experience and connection to Wollundry lagoon.
+Reconfigured exterior spaces, including a public sculpture garden to improve the pedestrian experience and connections to Wollundry lagoon and adjacent parklands.

 Better street appeal